Beer Ajam: Nature and wildlife

 The climate is moderate in the summer, and cold in the winter.
 The village is surrounded by forests, where oak, Butm, Azaapop, wild peach, and pear trees abound.
 Wild animals include the fox and jackal, wild pig, wild Gharbra and others, in addition to several types of birds, including the Album, Hoopoe, local swallow, league, and Arur.

 Animal diversity has been subject to a steady decline, which threatens to eliminate local wildlife completely.
 There are no clear reasons for this, but it is believed that the decline in area covered by vegetation in addition to the expansion of human activity and the opening of more roads contribute greatly.

 Agriculture and livestock production

-Agriculture focused on olive trees, grapes, almonds and lei, the animal production depends on cows, which constitute the source of income for many families.
+Agriculture focused on olive trees, grapes, figs, almonds and lei, the animal production depends on cows, which constitute the source of income for many families.
 Poultry, sheep, in addition to widespread beekeeping.